My name is Moonsup “Paul” Song, pastor at Bethany United Methodist Church.

 Grace and peace to our Bethany family and friends,

-We are scheduling committee meetings, ministries, and community groups in the sanctuary and Warren Belvin Fellowship Hall.
+We are scheduling committee meetings, ministries, and Bible Study groups.
 Please call the church office to schedule your event.
 The church office is open 8:00am-4:00pm, Monday through Thursday.
 Phone messages and emails will be monitored during normal business hours.
 Please let us know if you have a need or a prayer request that needs to be shared with our congregation.
 (Phone 804-642-2110; email email@example.com)

 We invite you to join us for online worship on the Bethany United Methodist Church-Gloucester Point YouTube channel.
 Click HERE or visit the Media/Resources page for the latest video messages and worship services.